gasperpetelin/Chair-counter/README.md

 ## Solution

-The floor plan is read into a 2D NumPy character array.
-Walls (`+`, `-`, `|`, `/`) are identified and a boolean walkable mask is created by inverting wall positions.
+The floor plan is parsed into a 2D NumPy character array.
+Walls (`+`, `-`, `|`, `/`) are identified and a boolean walkable mask is created.

-Room names are extracted by searching for `(name)` patterns using regex.
-Connected room regions are labeled using `scipy.ndimage.label` with 4-connectivity (up, down, left, right -- no diagonals).
-For each room, the label at the room name's position determines which cells belong to it.
-Chair characters are then counted per region.
+Room names are extracted using regex to find `(name)` patterns.
+Connected regions are labeled with `scipy.ndimage.label`.
+Each room's region is identified by the label at its name position, then chairs are counted per region.

-A custom BFS flood fill implementation is also included as an alternative to scipy's labeling.
+**Note:** To demonstrate understanding of the underlying algorithm and avoid over-reliance on image processing libraries, a custom BFS flood fill implementation (`label_rooms`) is also included as an alternative to scipy's labeling.

 ## Instruction